Spuzzum: Railways

 In 1919, a roadmaster sustained a fatal skull fracture during a rockslide at the CP tunnel.

+Built in 1884, the standard-design (Bohi's Type 5) single-storey station building with gable roof and dormers (identical to Keefers) was destroyed in 1964 by a landslide.

 In 1923, a CP freight train fatally struck a track watchman.

 In 1930, an eastbound freight train ran over an eight-year-old boy, who died in hospital.

 During a nearby 1932 CP derailment of 30 cars, one freighthopper died and two were seriously injured.

 In 1942, a train struck a CP track watchman within a mile of Spuzzum causing fatal injuries.
 Six months later, when eight cars of an eastbound CP freight train derailed nearby, damage was minimal and nobody was injured.

 In 1943, a CP train struck a man walking the track nearby, causing severe head and back injuries.

 In 1951, three crew died in a CP freight train wreck in the vicinity.

 In 1953, the 1459 ft tunnel was being enlarged for higher loads.

 In 1968, five cars of a 17-car freight train derailed one mile north.

 In 1982, 15 cars of 56-car CP freight train derailed at Saddle Rock to the south.

 In 2002, a man was hospitalized after being struck by a train while walking the track near the Saddle Rock Tunnel.

 In 2016, a Canadian National Railways (CN) nine-car grain train derailed on the CP track about 6 km south, sending several cars into the Fraser.